Mina-Adel-dev/multimedia_search/README.md

 | Student 3 | Arwa Ali |
 | Student 4 | Nour el weli |
 | Student 5 | Malak mahdy |
 | Supervisor | Dr  Wafaa & Dr Rokhia|

-## License

-This project is prepared for academic and educational purposes as part of a university graduation project.

-If the project will be published publicly, add an appropriate license file such as `LICENSE` and update this section with the selected license terms.